Let’s talk about the shelf life, spoilage, and storage of buttermilk.

-So you’ve bought a quart of buttermilk for your pancakes, and wonder how long is the buttermilk good for once opened.
+Say you’ve opened a buttermilk container for your pancakes, and you’re wondering how long does buttermilk last after opening.

 How Long Does Buttermilk Last?